-Reflected Ray : The ray of light that comes from the point when the incident ray falls on the reflection materials.
-Point of incidence : The point of which are incident ray strikes the reflecting surface is the point of incidence.
-Normal : The perpendicular line drawn from the point of incidence to the plane of reflecting surface is called normal .
+Reflected Ray The ray of light that comes from the point when the incident ray falls on the reflection materials.
+Point of incidence ١.
+The point of which are incident ray strikes the reflecting surface roint of incluence : is the point of incidence.
+N 1 The perpendicular line drawn from the point of incidence to Normal : the plane of reflecting surface is called normal .
 Angle of incidence : The angle between the incident ray and the line BD.
 Angle of reflection : The angle between the reflected ray and the normal.
-Transparent materials : Materials that allow light to pass through completely are known as transparent material .
-Translucent materials : Objects that allow light to pass through partially are called translucent material .
-Opaque materials : Materials that are not able to allow light to pass through, are called opaque material .
+Towns and and the : Materials that allow light to pass through completely are known Transparent materials as transparent material.
+Translucent materials Objects that allow light to pass through partially are called translucent material.
+O Materials that are not able to allow light to pass through, are Opaque materials : called opaque material.
 Real image : The images that are obtained on a screen are called real image .
-Prism A prism is an object made up of a transparent material, like glass or plastic that has at least two flat surfaces that form an acute angle.
-Spectrum : If the colours are not clear adjust the position of the mirror to bring it into focus.
-This arrangement of colours in sunlight is called spectrum .
+A prism is an object made up of a transparent material, like Prism : glass or plastic that has at least two flat surfaces that form an acute angle.
+If the colours are not clear adjust the position of the mirror to Spectrum : bring it into focus.
+This arrangement of colours in sunlight is called spectrum.